 We’ve talked about the right hand side part of the domain name, the TLD – but what about the left side?
 That’d be the name itself, arguably the most important part.

-I’ve made my analysis publicly available on a public Google Spreadsheet – feel free to duplicate it and tweak it! (please cite back if you use it!)
+I’ve analyzed the naming strategies behind the top 100 most popular websites on the internet and made my analysis publicly available on a public Google Spreadsheet – feel free to duplicate it and tweak it! (please cite back if you use it!)

 Dictionary words